Lonzo Ball Could Be Exactly What Zion Williamson Needs in New Orleans

 Lonzo Ball Could Be Exactly What Zion Williamson Needs in New OrleansJune 16, 2019

 Zion Williamson is loaded with potential.
-He was likely destined for greatness, regardless of who his teammates were in the first couple seasons of development.
-But the New Orleans Pelicans' acquisition of Lonzo Ball may expedite the process.
+He was likely destined for greatness, regardless of who his teammates were slated to be in his first few seasons of development.
+But the New Orleans Pelicans' reported acquisition of Lonzo Ball may expedite the process.

-The Pelicans have agreed to a deal to trade Anthony Davis to the Lakers for Lonzo Ball, Brandon Ingram, Josh Hart, and three first-round picks – including the No. 4 overall in 2019 Draft, league sources tell ESPN.

-Of course, Anthony Davis is the biggest piece of today's deal.
-But New Orleans made out with a unique, team-first floor general in Ball.
+Of course, Anthony Davis is the biggest piece of Saturday's reported trade involving the Los Angeles Lakers, which saw three first-round picks, Brandon Ingram and Josh Hart head to New Orleans, per ESPN's Adrian Wojnarowski.
+But the Pelicans also made out in the swap by getting a unique, team-first floor general in Ball.

 There is certainly upside to everyone else on that end of the trade.
-Ingram is 6'9" with strong stretches as a point guard to his name.
-In 2017-18, from February 1 to the end of the season, Ingram averaged 17.7 points and 5.5 assists while shooting 51.6 percent from the three-point line.
-Hart's shooting numbers fell off a cliff this season, but he's still around league-average from three for his career and has shown some positional versatility as a defender.
-And the draft picks offer some unquantifiable hope.
+Ingram is 6'9" and has strong stretches as a point guard to his name.
+In 2017-18, from February 1 to the end of the season, Ingram averaged 17.7 points and 5.5 assists per game while shooting 51.6 percent from the three-point line.

+Hart's shooting numbers fell off a cliff in 2018-19, but he's still around league average from three for his career (36.1%) and has shown positional versatility as a defender.
+And the draft picks, which include the No. 4 selection in Thursday's draft, offer unquantifiable hope.

-But Ball is the prospect who can really move the needle for the Pelicans right away.
+But Ball is the prospect who can move the needle for the Pelicans right away.

-Over the course of his career, Ball has a 26.8 assist percentage, a 10.0 rebounding percentage, a 2.3 steal percentage and a 1.6 block percentage.
+For his career, Ball has a 26.8 assist percentage, a 10.0 rebounding percentage, a 2.3 steal percentage and a 1.6 block percentage.
 No one in NBA history played at least 2,000 minutes and hit all four of those marks.
 If you drop block percentage from the equation, the entire list reads: Ball, Magic Johnson, Jason Kidd and Russell Westbrook.

-And all four of those numbers were slightly depressed in Year 2, as Ball accepted a smaller role playing alongside LeBron James.
+And all four of those numbers were slightly depressed in Ball's second year, as he accepted a smaller role while playing alongside LeBron James.

 During his rookie season, when he was the primary playmaker, it was easier to see the potential that made him the No. 2 pick of the 2017 draft.

-"Lonzo Ball, for sure, presents some of the talents that Magic [Johnson] had," Lakers legend James Worthy said midway through 2017-18, per ESPN's Ohm Youngmisuk.
-"Not as tall, but he is 6-6 and has the IQ, has a vision like no other."
+"Lonzo Ball, for sure, presents some of the talents that Magic [Johnson] had," Lakers legend James Worthy said midway through 2017-18, per ESPN.com's Ohm Youngmisuk.
+"Not as tall, but he is 6'6" and has the IQ, has a vision like no other."

 Ball seems to have eyes on the entire floor, whether he has the ball or not.
-And he rarely pounds the rock into the floor before getting an assist.
-On the contrary, his touches seem to be on to the most open player almost immediately after he catches.
+And he rarely pounds the rock into the hardwood before he gets an assist.
+On the contrary, his touches seem to move on to the most open player almost immediately after he catches the ball.

-His outlet passing is particularly impressive, praise generally reserved for bigs, since most guards seem intent on dribbling up the floor.
+His outlet passing is particularly impressive—praise generally reserved for bigs, since most guards seem intent on dribbling up the floor.

 "As soon as players get used to the way he passes and they get some really good shooters around him, I think people will really appreciate him," Worthy continued.
 "And they already have appreciated what he brings to the table, a very unselfish player."

-That unselfishness will do wonders for Zion, who figures to be one of the league's most dangerous transition weapons from Day 1.
-If he's willing to run the floor, and his time at Duke certainly indicated that he is, Lonzo will find him.
+That unselfishness will do wonders for Zion, who figures to be one of the league's most dangerous transition weapons from day one.
+If the big man is willing to run the floor, and his time at Duke certainly indicated he is, Ball will find him.

 "Lonzo throwing lobs to Zion is everything the NBA needs!"
 ESPN's Ramona Shelburne tweeted.

-On top of the fit with those two, Ball and Jrue Holiday figure to help each other, as well.
-Sure, there's some skill and role overlap, as there was with LeBron in L.A., but The Athletic's Sam Vecenie pointed out an interesting separation of powers.
+On top of the fit with those two, Ball and Jrue Holiday figure to help each other as well.
+Sure, there's some skill and role overlap, as there was with LeBron in L.A., but The Athletic's Sam Vecenie pointed out an interesting separation of powers:

 Sam Vecenie @Sam_Vecenie